Review and road test of the Peugeot 2008

 Market and Model

 Previously, the 2008 wasn't the most affordable supermini-based SUV on the market - and it still isn't.
 Pricing sits in the £20,000 to £35,000 bracket.
-There's a choice of 'Active', 'Allure', 'GT Line' and 'GT' trim.
-Peugeot expects the 'GT Line' variants to be particularly popular; these come with 18-inch diamond-cut alloy wheels, LED headlamps, a black tailgate spoiler, a contrasting black roof, a dark chrome radiator grille and a sporty body kit with a matte chrome chin spoiler and a faux diffuser.
+There's a choice of 'Active Premium', 'Allure Premium', 'GT' and 'GT Premium' trim.
+Peugeot expects the 'GT' variants to be particularly popular; these come with 18-inch diamond-cut alloy wheels, LED headlamps, a black tailgate spoiler, a contrasting black roof, a dark chrome radiator grille and a sporty body kit with a matte chrome chin spoiler and a faux diffuser.

 Inside, the 2008 GT Line gets a digital instrument binnacle 10-inch touchscreen infotainment system with TomTom navigation.
 Plus there's half-leather upholstery with lime green stitching, heated front seats, a leather-covered sports steering wheel, aluminium pedals, automatic air conditioning and an eight-colour ambient lighting system.
 Buyers also get a 180-degree reversing camera, a wireless smartphone charger, a voice recognition system, four USB sockets and 'Apple CarPlay'/'Android Auto' smartphone-mirroring.